 The Lord doesn’t provide the gift of salvation without also giving us the assurance that it’s ours.
 That’s why He sent His Spirit to indwell and seal us as His children until the day of our redemption (Eph.
 1:13-14).
 So stand strong in your faith—the Holy Spirit’s seal is the guarantee of our salvation and cannot be broken by anyone.

-This article is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Eternal Security” which airs this weekend on TV.
+This article was originally published on June 24, 2016, and is adapted from the Sermon Notes for Dr. Stanley’s message “Your Convictions About Eternal Security” which airs this weekend on TV.